frm1789/General_Culture/README.md

 - What is Data Science?
 What are the difference between data analyst, data engineer and data scientific?
 - A classic, what is big data?
 - What is Deep Learning?
 What is Machine Learning?
+- How domains works?
+What is an IP?
+Are domain and IP the same?
+What is a protocol?